Infineon/linux-optiga-trust-m/README.md

 ========================================================
 ```

-Example for verifying using certificate store in OID 0xE0E3.
+Example : verifying using certificate store in OID 0xE0E3.

-Note :  This example assume you have a valid x.509 certificate with key usage for signature store in OID 0xE0E3 and data is signed by the private key of the x.509 certificate.
+*Note :  This example assume you have a valid x.509 certificate with key usage for signature store in OID 0xE0E3 and data is signed by the private key of the x.509 certificate.*

 ```console
 foo@bar:~$ ./bin/trustm_ecc_verify -i helloworld.txt -s testsignature.bin -k 0xe0e3 -H